This sexy new solution to thigh-chafing, will make you love wearing summer dresses again! And stop chub-rub for good!

 Stretch PowerMesh is a more breathable fabric than coolmax, mainly because it’s full of tiny holes and is so lightweight see through and wispy.

-My ChickyChaps anti thigh chafing product is made of PowerMesh
+ChickyChaps – the only thigh chafing solution – is made of PowerMesh

 Being see-through and stretchy and full of tiny holes makes this fabric ideal for its breath-ability, snug fit and strong stretch when wrapped around thighs!